nightbot/api-docs/includes/commands/_put_id.md

 }
 ```

-Edits a command by its id.
+Edits a custom command by its id.

 **HTTP Request**